What happens if you don’t wash your car?

-AUSTIN (KXAN) — Amid Central Texas’ ongoing drought and heat wave, any reprieve from rainstorms is far and few between.
-That also means your vehicle hasn’t received a free rinse-down, courtesy of Mother Nature.
+AUSTIN (KXAN) – In many places across the U.S. where the summer heat has been brutal, any reprieve from rainstorms is few and far between.
+That also means your vehicle hasn’t received a free rinse-down courtesy of Mother Nature.

-But how bad is it if you seldom wash your car — or, even more extreme, never take it to the car wash or clean it yourself?
+But how bad is it if you seldom wash your car — or, worse yet, if you never take it to the car wash or attempt to clean it yourself?

 What happens if you never wash your vehicle?

-According to online auto resource Carwash Country, any dirt or grim left on your vehicle is abrasive and can deteriorate the car’s clear coat over time.
-Once that clear coat has worn away, that can lead to rusting, pitting, fading and other impacts to the paint layer and sheet metal of the vehicle.
+According to online auto resource Carwash Country, any dirt or grime left on your vehicle is abrasive and can deteriorate the car’s clear coat over time.
+Once that clear coat has worn away, that can lead to rusting, pitting, fading and other impacts on the paint layer and sheet metal of the vehicle.

-While older cars are already vulnerable to all these vehicles woes, not washing your vehicle can speed up the process and cause damages years before they might’ve happened naturally.
+While older cars are already vulnerable to all these vehicle woes, not washing your vehicle can speed up the process and cause damage years before it might have happened naturally.

-Beyond damages to your vehicle, built-up dirt can also impair a driver’s safety.
+Beyond damage to your vehicle, built-up dirt can also impair a driver’s safety.
 Improperly cleaned windshields, especially in the winter, can impact a driver’s visibility.
-That issue is only worsened in inclement weather conditions, such as driving through rain or a dense fog.
+That issue is only worsened in inclement weather conditions, such as driving through rain or dense fog.

-When DIY cleaning your car, Progressive recommended washing the vehicle’s wheels with a separate rag first and then replacing it, so as to not transfer that debris to the rest of the car.
+When cleaning your own car, Progressive recommends washing the vehicle’s wheels with a separate rag first and then replacing it so as to not transfer that debris to the rest of the car.
 Once cleaned, you can then move to the body of the vehicle.

 How regularly should you be washing your vehicle?